YaremchukOlga/My_learning_path/README.md

 # My_learning_path
 I want to track the way to my first job in data analysis.
-I would like to show you my new knowledge resorces:
+I would like to show you my new knowledge resources: